HatAndBread/s2pd/README.md

 Make your sprite feel the force of gravity.
 Will fall unless it lands on a platform.

 <ul>
-  <li>gravity: A number describing the strength of gravity.
+  <li>gravity: {number} A number describing the strength of gravity.
 Higher number is more gravity.
 Default is 14. </li>
 </ul>

 ```javascript